datamapsvotes/District-Summary-PDFs/README.md

 Thus, this project allows for a nice summary of the redivisions, by whatever result that can be broken down by polling booth.
 It also allows for a simple polling booth breakdown of election results so people can get an idea of how geography influences the outcome in a given electorate.

 ## What does this R project contain?
 This R project contains 2 R scripts and an R markdown document.
-It also contains data to analyse the 2019 Australian Federal Election, as well as the results of that analysis which can be found in 'joined.pdf'
+It also contains data to analyse the 2019 Australian Federal Election, as well as the results of that analysis which can be found in `joined.pdf`

 `Functions.R` is simply listing the functions used in a way similar to a package.
 `District Summary.Rmd` compiles the `rs_election` object with data, and compiles the graphics which appear on the PDF.